-To control hazardous energy, you have to prevent it from being transmitted from its source to the equipment that it powers.
-You can accomplish this by doing the following:
+To control hazardous energy, you must prevent its transmission from the source to the equipment that it powers.
+You can accomplish this by using the following steps:

-To safely apply energy controls to machines or equipment (using either lockout or tagout devices), authorized workers must perform certain procedures, in a specific order.
+To safely apply energy controls to machines or equipment (using either lockout or tagout devices), authorized workers must perform lockout/tagout procedures in a specific order.

-Before an authorized or affected employee turns off a machine or equipment, the authorized employee must have knowledge of the type and magnitude of the energy, the hazards of the energy to be controlled, and the method or means to control the energy.
+Before an authorized or affected employee turns off a machine or equipment, the authorized employee must have knowledge of:

 The machine or equipment must be turned off or shut down using the procedures established for it to avoid any additional or increased hazards to workers as a result of the unexpected machine or equipment startup or stoppage.